Multi-Agent Environments for Vehicle Routing Problems: Background and Related Work

 \section{Background and Related Work}

-The recent success and growth of reinforcement learning (RL), particularly multi-agent reinforcement learning (MARL), has been accompanied and promoted by the appearance and establishment of several development frameworks (e.g. \cite{raffin2021stable, bou2023torchrl, hu2023marllib}).
-Libraries based on standardized APIs, such as Gym (\cite{brockman2016openai}) and PettingZoo (\cite{PettingZoo}), allow the development, testing and comparison of algorithms on a common platform.
-In fact, as the field expands, achieving standardization and reproducibility emerges as crucial concerns, both within individual research communities (e.g. MARL, \cite{bettini2024benchmarl}) and across intersecting disciplines, such as the RL and OR communities in the context of combinatorial optimization (\cite{Accorsi20222}).
+The recent success and rapid growth of reinforcement learning (RL), particularly in the domain of multi-agent reinforcement learning (MARL), have been accompanied by and promoted through the emergence and establishment of several development frameworks (e.g., \cite{raffin2021stable, bou2023torchrl, hu2023marllib}).
+Libraries based on standardized APIs, such as Gym/Gymnasium (\cite{brockman2016openai, Gymnasium2024}) and PettingZoo (\cite{PettingZoo}), allow the development, testing, and comparison of algorithms on a common platform.
+In fact, as the field continues to expand, the need for standardization and reproducibility becomes a crucial concern, not only within specific research communities (like MARL, \cite{bettini2024benchmarl}) but also across intersecting disciplines, such as the RL and OR communities in the context of combinatorial optimization (\cite{Accorsi20222}).